How to Prevent Plagiocephaly (Aka Flat Head Syndrome)

 Pressure against baby’s soft skull can change its shape, just like a ball of Silly Putty will flatten out on the bottom after you leave it on the table for a while.
 Most plagiocephaly cases can be traced back to the following:

 In 1994, the American Academy of Pediatrics launched the Back to Sleep campaign to encourage parents to put babies on their backs to sleep.
-This simple move cut the rate of Sudden Infant Death Syndrome by more than 50 percent, saving thousands of babies lives, but it drastically increased the number of cases of flat head syndrome.
+This simple move cut the rate of Sudden Infant Death Syndrome by more than 50 percent, saving thousands of babies lives—but it drastically increased the number of cases of flat head syndrome.
 “The nature of back-sleeping has the baby lying in a more static position than stomach-sleeping,” Cunningham says.
 “So these infants are at a greater risk of developing flattening.”
-Of course, since there are ways to prevent plagiocephaly, you don’t want to stop putting baby to sleep back down.
+Of course, since there are ways to prevent plagiocephaly, you don’t want to stop putting baby to sleep on their back.

 Too much time in swings, bouncers and car seats